thhapke/diadmin/README.md

   -v VERSION, --version VERSION
                         Version of solution.
 Necessary if exported to solution repository.
   -u USER, --user USER  SAP Data Intelligence user if different from login-user.
-Not applicable for solutions-upload
+Not applicable for solutions-upload -g, --gitcommit       Git commit for the uploaded files

 ```

+### dimock - part of diadmin

+Builds a framework of a new python script for a custom operator.

+dimock --help
+usage: dimock [-h] [-w] operator

+Prepare script for offline development

+positional arguments:
+operator         Operator folder

+optional arguments:
+-h, --help       show this help message and exit
+-w, --overwrite  Forcefully overwrite existing script